LucyL-J/Quantifying-SIM/README.md

 The output parameters are
 * Mutation rate response-off
 * Mutation rate response-on
-* Optional: Inferred relative fitness response-on compared to response-off
+* Optional: Inferred relative fitness of response-on compared to response-off cells
 * AIC

 From the inferred mutation rates, the relative mutation-rate increase associated with the induction of the stress response can be calculated.\